PatrickAlphaC/nft-mix/README.md

 The advanced collection uses a [Chainlink VRF](https://docs.chain.link/docs/get-a-random-number) to deploy the random dog.

-You can 100% use the rinkeby testnet to see your NFTs rendered on opensea, but it's suggested that you test and build on a local development network so you don't have to wait as long for transactions.
+You can 100% use the Sepolia testnet to see your NFTs rendered on opensea, but it's suggested that you test and build on a local development network so you don't have to wait as long for transactions.

 ### Running Scripts

 The simple collectibles work on a local network, however the advanced requires a testnet.
-We default to rinkeby since that seems to be the testing standard for NFT platforms.
-You will need testnet rinkeby ETH and testnet Rinkeby LINK.
-You can find faucets for both in the [Chainlink documentation](https://docs.chain.link/docs/link-token-contracts#rinkeby).
+When the video tutorial was launched, Rinkeby was used, but ever since it was discountinued we have switched to Sepolia as it is the testing standard for NFT platforms.
+You will need testnet Sepolia ETH and testnet Sepolia LINK.
+You can find faucets for both in the [Chainlink documentation](https://docs.chain.link/resources/link-token-contracts).

 # For the Simple ERC721
 ```
-brownie run scripts/simple_collectible/deploy_simple.py --network rinkeby
+brownie run scripts/simple_collectible/deploy_simple.py --network sepolia
-brownie run scripts/simple_collectible/create_collectible.py --network rinkeby
+brownie run scripts/simple_collectible/create_collectible.py --network sepolia
 ```

 # For the Advanced ERC721

-You'll need [testnet Rinkeby](https://faucet.rinkeby.io/) and [testnet LINK](https://rinkeby.chain.link/) in the wallet associated with your private key.
+You'll need [testnet ETH](https://sepoliafaucet.com/) and [testnet LINK](https://faucets.chain.link/sepolia/) in the wallet associated with your private key.

 ```
-brownie run scripts/advanced_collectible/deploy_advanced.py --network rinkeby
+brownie run scripts/advanced_collectible/deploy_advanced.py --network sepolia
-brownie run scripts/advanced_collectible/create_collectible.py --network rinkeby
+brownie run scripts/advanced_collectible/create_collectible.py --network sepolia
 ```
 Then:
 ```
-brownie run scripts/advanced_collectible/create_metadata.py --network rinkeby
+brownie run scripts/advanced_collectible/create_metadata.py --network sepolia
-brownie run scripts/advanced_collectible/set_tokenuri.py --network rinkeby
+brownie run scripts/advanced_collectible/set_tokenuri.py --network sepolia
 ```

 # Verify on Etherscan